vitessio/website/content/en/docs/user-guides/vschema-guide/unsharded.md

 +------------+----------+
 2 rows in set (0.00 sec)
 ```
-The insert does not specify values for `product_id`, because we are relying on mysql’s `auto_increment` feature to populate it.
+The insert does not specify values for `product_id`, because we are relying on MySQL’s `auto_increment` feature to populate it.

 You will notice that we did not connect to the `product` database or issue a `use` statement to select it.
-This is the ‘unspecified’ mode supported by vitess.
-As long as a table name can be uniquely identified from the vschemas, vitess will automatically direct the query to the correct keyspace.
+This is the ‘unspecified’ mode supported by Vitess.
+As long as a table name can be uniquely identified from the vschemas, Vitess will automatically direct the query to the correct keyspace.

-You can also connect or specify keyspaces as if they were mysql databases.
+You can also connect or specify keyspaces as if they were MySQL databases.
 The following constructs are valid:

 ```text
 mysql> select * from product.product;